Ex-Virginia teacher charged in hack of celebrities, others

 RICHMOND, Va. — A former Virginia high school teacher has agreed to plead guilty in a hacking scheme that allowed him to obtain nude photographs and other private information from more than 200 people, including celebrities.

-Documents filed in federal court show that Christopher Brannan, a former teacher at Lee-Davis High School, was charged in April with aggravated identity theft and unauthorized access to a protected computer.
+Christopher Brannan, 30, a former teacher at Lee-Davis High School, was charged in April with aggravated identity theft and unauthorized access to a protected computer, according to documents filed in U.S. District Court.

 Brannan has agreed to plead guilty to both counts.
 Under a plea agreement, Brannan’s lawyer and prosecutors will recommend a prison sentence of nearly three years.
 A hearing is scheduled Monday in Richmond.

+Brannan also admitted using fraudulent email addresses designed to look like Apple Inc. security accounts.
+The emails would ask the victims to provide their usernames and passwords to their internet accounts.

+Because the emails appeared to be from Apple, the victims would provide the information.
+Brannan would then use it to access the victims’ email accounts, where he obtained personal information, such as “sensitive and private photographs and videos.”

-Court documents do not include the names of the celebrities.
+Court documents do not include the names of the victims, but says some of them were female celebrities.
 A spokesman for prosecutors said the victims’ names will not be released.

+Brannan could not immediately be reached for comment.
+His lawyer, Abraham Del Rio III, did not respond to requests for comment.

+Joshua Stueve, a spokesman for U.S. Attorney G. Zachary Terwilliger, said prosecutors will not release the names of the victims to protect their privacy.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.